adityagoel08/adityagoel08.github.io/README.md

 # 👋 Aditya Goel

-**Assistant Director @ HSBC | AI Product Strategist | GenAI Engineer (Agentic AI + RAG)**
+**Assistant Director - GenAI & Innovation | AI Product Manager | GenAI Engineer (Agentic AI + RAG)**

 ---

 ## 🚀 About

-Aditya Goel is an AI Product Manager and Generative AI Engineer with 10+ years of experience building and deploying real-world AI systems.
+Aditya Goel is an AI Product Manager and Generative AI Engineer with 10 years of experience building and deploying real-world AI systems.

 He specializes in taking AI from concept to production—designing agentic workflows, RAG systems, and automation solutions that drive measurable business impact and reduce operational costs.

-He has led the launch of **8+ AI products used by 1,000+ users**, and serves as a **Technical Reviewer for O’Reilly’s AI publications**.
+He has led the launch of **8+ AI products used by 1,000+ users**, and serves as a **Technical Reviewer for O’Reilly's AI publications**.

 > **“The goal isn’t just to build smarter machines, but systems people can trust—to think clearer, decide better, and live easier.”**